 1.4.1 At present, total investment by the originator in the securities issued by the SPV through underwriting or otherwise is limited to 20% of the total securitised instruments issued.
-It has been decided that the total exposure of NBFCs to the loans securitised in the following forms should not exceed 20% of the total securitised instruments issued :
+Credit enhancement, liquidity support and counterparty credit exposures in the case of interest rate swaps/currency swaps with the SPV are outside this limit.
+However, under the Basel II requirements, there should be transfer of a significant credit risk associated with the securitised exposures to the third parties for recognition of risk transfer.
+In view of this, the total exposure of banks to the loans securitised in the following forms should not exceed 20% of the total securitised instruments issued:

-- Investments in equity / subordinate / senior tranches of securities issued by the SPV including through underwriting commitments - Credit enhancements including cash and other forms of collaterals including overcollateralisation, but excluding the credit enhancing interest only strip - Liquidity support. - 1.4.2 If an NBFC exceeds the above limit, the excess amount would be risk weighted at 667%5. - 1.4.3 The 20% limit on exposures will not be deemed to have been breached if it is exceeded due to amortisation of securitisation instruments issued.
+- Investments in equity/subordinate/senior tranches of securities issued by the SPV including through underwriting commitments - Credit enhancements including cash and other forms of collaterals including over-collateralisation, but excluding the credit enhancing interest only strip - Liquidity support. - 1.4.2 If a bank exceeds the above limit, the excess amount would be risk weighted at 1111%5. - 1.4.3 Credit exposure on account of interest rate swaps/currency swaps entered into with the SPV will be excluded from this limit as this would not be within the control of the bank. - 1.4.4 The 20% limit on exposures will not be deemed to have been breached if it is exceeded due to amortisation of securitisation instruments issued.